 - Annual fee: $0

-- Editor’s thoughts: This card offers a long 0% introductory APR for purchases and balance transfers.
+- Editor’s thoughts: This card offers a long 0% introductory APR for balance transfers.
 There are no limits on when you can transfer your balance to the card to take advantage of the 0% APR offer.

 The TD Cash Visa Credit Card is the best balance transfer card for earning cash back on dining and groceries.
 New cardmembers can earn $150 cash back after spending $500 within 90 days after account opening.